danielgalanrodriguez/dotnet_codeChallenge_DanielGalan/dotnet_codeChallenge_DanielGalan/README.md

 I use Nunit package to test the code because it is the most popular and used.
 I have decided not to test the get requests because it is not a critical part and I do not have many time to spend creating tests for this requests.

-To test the update of a user I allways update the user with id 1.
-I wanted to update the user created to test the registration this would be my goal if I had more time.
+To test the update of a user I allways update the user with id 1. x.

 To test the elimination of a user, a new user is created and then deleted.
 I wanted to delete the user created to test the registration this would be my goal if I had more time.